kaneshin/kaneshin.co/README.md

 Clean the project's artifcats locally.

 If you have any problem when `dev`, `build` or `serve`, run this command.

+## Deploy

+The repository uses GitHub Actions to upload its artifact to Google Cloud Storage.

 ## Author